 The following conditions need to be satisfied:

-- Purchase of goods on eBay and secure payment method
+Purchase of goods through eBay Services and secure payment method

-The Buyer has purchased goods (services are excluded) on www.ebay.de and has paid with one of the payment methods listed under clause 3.1.
+The Buyer has purchased goods (services are excluded) on www.ebay.de and German websites, applications and other services into which eBay Services are integrated and has paid with one of the payment methods listed under clause 3.1.

 The listing of the Seller contained a refund policy (“Widerrufsbelehrung”).
 The Buyer had a right of return according to this refund policy.